ARBML/rasm/README.md

 ## rasm
-Arabic art using mosaics and calligraphy.
+Arabic art using GANs.
+We currently have two models for generating calligraphy and mosaics.

 ## Notebooks